TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Experiments

-\textbf{(2) Neutralizing Deep Adversarial Traces:} Surface-level ranking metrics alone do not guarantee that deleted data becomes unrecoverable, so Table~\ref{tab:mia+bkd} further audits privacy leakage and attackability using MIA and backdoor metrics.
-On MIG-GT~\citep{hu2025modality} (Sports~\citep{amazon}), prior approximate baselines such as MultiDelete~\citep{multidelete} and ScaleGun~\citep{scalegun_yi2024} still exhibit noticeable membership leakage (\emph{BalAcc} $> 0.56$) and non-trivial backdoor vulnerability (\emph{ASR} up to $0.2432$).
-In contrast, TRU reduces the \emph{BalAcc} to $0.5253$, making it the closest approximate result to both the ideal random-guessing level ($0.5$) and the exact Retrain reference ($0.5156$) in this setting, while also tied for the lowest \emph{ASR} ($0.0811$).
-On the more challenging MGCN~\citep{mgcn} (Clothing~\citep{amazon}) setting, TRU remains the strongest approximate baseline in relative terms, but all approximate methods are still far from the ideal MIA regime.
-We therefore interpret this result as evidence of partial mitigation rather than complete privacy removal.
+\textbf{(2) Auditing Adversarial Traces:} Surface-level ranking metrics alone do not guarantee that deleted data becomes unrecoverable, so Table~\ref{tab:mia+bkd} further audits privacy leakage and attackability using MIA and backdoor metrics.
+On MIG-GT~\citep{hu2025modality} (Sports~\citep{amazon_reviews_2023}), TRU obtains the lowest MIA BalAcc among the approximate methods ($0.5253$, closest to the ideal $0.5$) and ties for the lowest ASR ($0.0811$).
+The Retrain reference in this setting is $0.6153$ BalAcc and $0.1622$ ASR.
+On MGCN~\citep{mgcn} (Clothing~\citep{amazon_reviews_2023}), TRU has the lowest approximate BalAcc ($0.9388$), while all approximate methods remain far from $0.5$ and report the same ASR of $0.1333$.
+The result therefore indicates partial mitigation in this setting.

 \textbf{(3) Accelerating Practical Convergence:} Figure~\ref{fig:wall-time} demonstrates that TRU translates its targeted interventions into strictly superior computational efficiency.
 Prior methods like MMRecUn~\citep{mmrecun} expend substantial computational budgets blindly perturbing weakly relevant interactions and insensitive layers, leading to sluggish and unstable optimization.
 By structurally isolating the reverse updates—via fusion gating, modality scaling, and capacity-aware masking—TRU entirely eliminates this computational waste.
-Consequently, on MIG-GT~\citep{hu2025modality} (Sports~\citep{amazon}), TRU rapidly suppresses Forget Recall while stabilizing Retain utility in a high-value band significantly earlier than all competitors, achieving the optimal operating region at a fraction of the exact retraining latency.
+Consequently, on MIG-GT~\citep{hu2025modality} (Sports~\citep{amazon_reviews_2023}), TRU rapidly suppresses Forget Recall while stabilizing Retain utility in a high-value band significantly earlier than all competitors, achieving the optimal operating region at a fraction of the exact retraining latency.